r8f3/cybersecurity-portfolio-tutorial-github.io/index.md

 ![Branching](branch.png)

-7. testing the basic version of your website.
+7. Testing the basic version of your website.
 ![Branching](test website.png)